mas-bandwidth/yojimbo/README.md

 * Reliable-ordered messages and data blocks
 * Packet fragmentation and reassembly
 * Estimates of packet loss, latency and bandwidth usage

+yojimbo is stable and well tested having been used in AAA game projects for over 2 years now.

 ## Source Code